MohammadAlHabil/Macato-GFS/README.md

 **AS A USER**
-> Goal: Get directions for the restaraunt (Second feature)
+> Goal: Get Personal Chef
 1. Open the platform
 2. See the home page then link to menu page
 3. Browes the menu page and select a specific menu